A Murdered Dad, a Broken Teen

 The story is also a bittersweet reminder of how small disadvantages feel like the end of the world to a teenager.

 Shiny, shiny.
 Here’a a recap of the episode along with additional information from internet research.

-Brian Vaughn was born on May 20, 1982, to Madeline Vaughn, a registered nurse, and Leslie Vaughn, a defense lawyer who started out as an assistant district attorney for Bexar County and later went into private practice.
+Brian Vaughn was born on May 20, 1982, to Madeline Vaughn, a registered nurse, and Leslie Vaughn, who the San Antonio Express-News described as a respected professional “who sometimes posted bonds for clients out of his own pocket.”

 Brian played basketball well enough to make an athletic scholarship a possibility.